Sophie, Duchess of Hohenberg: Assassination

 In order to avoid the city centre, Potiorek decided that the Imperial car should travel straight along the Appel Quay to the Sarajevo Hospital.
 However, Potiorek forgot to tell the driver, Leopold Loyka, about this decision.
 On the way to the hospital, by the Latin Bridge, the driver took a right turn into Franz Joseph Street.
 One of the conspirators, Gavrilo Princip, was standing on the corner at the time.
 Oskar Potiorek immediately realized the driver had taken the wrong route and shouted "What is this?
 This is the wrong way!
 We're supposed to take the Appel Quay!"

 The driver put his foot on the brake, and began to back up.
 In doing so he moved slowly past the waiting Gavrilo Princip.
 The assassin stepped forward, drew his pistol, and at a distance of about five feet, fired twice into the car.
 Franz Ferdinand was hit in the neck and Sophie in the abdomen.
 Sophie said to her husband, "For God's sake, what has happened to you?!"
 She then fell bleeding.
 Before losing consciousness he pleaded, "Sopherl!
 Sopherl!
 Don't die!
 Stay alive for our children!", using his pet name for the duchess.
 They were both dead within an hour.

+On trial, Gavrilo Princip said that instead of Sophie, he intended to assissinate Oskar Potiorek, but he missed him and hit her.
 The assassination triggered the July Crisis which led to the First World War.